Hulian2000/Blog/README.md

 ## Insert initial data

 python manage.py insert_initial_data
-Fake data for development:
+Fake data for inspire:

-using Forgery_py library you can generate fake data and insert it to the database for testing the web app during development check out the example below for creating fake users
+using Forgery_py library you can generate fake data and insert it to the database for testing the web app during inspire check out the example below for creating fake users

 def generate_fake_users(count=100):
     seed()